Liposuction FAQs: (Part 2) The Procedure

 What will I feel like after liposuction?

 The lidocaine will remain applied for 12 to 24 hours after your liposuction surgery, keeping your perfectly comfortable and free of pain.
 After your liposuction surgery, you will remain alert and nausea-free, avoiding the grogginess that is associated with general anesthesia.
 You’ll be able to simply stroll right out of the surgery center, leaving you free to be driven home by a friend or loved one and to relax for the rest of the day.

 The lion’s share of Dr. Ali’s patients don’t require any kind of post-surgery pain medication.
 However, if any mild pain does persist, Dr. Ali will gladly prescribe you any number of over-the-counter or prescription pain management medications.

 A week after your surgery, we’ll schedule a follow-up appointment with you to inspect your incisions and make sure your healing process is healthy and comfortable.

 Liposuction – Birmingham, MI

 Dr. Ali has helped hundreds of women and men get rid of unwanted fat and love their bodies with tumescent liposuction.
-He will be happy to offer you a free consultation at our Birmingham, MI Med Spa and Cosmetic Surgery Office to help you understand your options.
+He will be happy to offer you a consultation at our Birmingham, MI Med Spa and Cosmetic Surgery Office to help you understand your options.